Skip to main content

 LongRdExtentCloseBuilding

-Description: A road extent is very close to a building, this can cause issues in the model with viability.
+A road extent is very close to a building.
+This can cause model viability issues.

-Resolution: Add a building tie-in along the edge of the building and snap the corridor / centreline to it.
+Add a building tie-in along the edge of the building and snap the corridor or centerline to it.

 Building (overlapping shapes)